MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/secure-manage-phones-tablets.md

 For more information about getting and using Intune, see [Microsoft Intune](/intune/fundamentals/what-is-intune)

 > [!NOTE]
-> Admins can't configure apps to start or run with specific settings enabled and update existing apps already on the device.
+> Managed app configuration solutions are not supported hence admins can't configure apps to start or run with specific settings enabled.

 ## Set up conditional access to Dynamics 365 apps